crystal-lang/rfcs/text/0015-time-monotonic.md

 Internally, the type stores the raw monotonic clock reading in nanoseconds as an `Int64`, consistent with `Time::Span`.
 The implementation builds on the existing platform API abstraction in `Crystal::System::Time.monotonic`.
+We might want to introduce some adjustments for better aligned semantics.

 [`Time.measure(&)`] stays unaffected except updating the implementation to the new API.